Project Settings Page

 - 2 minutes to read

-You can choose the default application skin in this group.
-The “Register User Skins” check box allows you to add skins from custom assemblies to the list.
+You can choose the default application skin in this group (for design- and runtime).
+The “Register User Skins” check box allows you to add skins from custom assemblies to the list (re-build your application and restart Visual Studio to select a custom skin from this gallery).
 The “Skin Palette” selector is available only if you select a vector skin.
 Press the “Edit” button to create custom palettes.

 Settings in this group allow you to change the DevExpress controls’ font.

 - Default - the default font for all DevExpress controls.
 Currently, this setting is equivalent to Tahoma (Tahoma, 7.8pt).

 - Windows Default - Microsoft Sans Serif, 7.8pt

 Check the “Use DirectX” option to enable DirectX rendering for all DevExpress controls that support this feature.